alexware/design-patterns-swift/README.md

 Mainly focused on iOS native ones.

-## Class Factory Method (Factory Method)
+## Factory

- > Class Factory Method is used when there are several classes that implement a common protocol or share a common base class.
- This pattern allows implementation subclasses to provide specializations without requiring the components that rely on them to know any details of those classes and how they relate to each other.

- A good example of Factory Method in Foundation is Data class, here's the initializers for creating an instance:
+ A good example of Factory in Foundation is Data class, here's the initializers for creating an instance:
  ```swift
     init(bytes: UnsafeRawPointer?, length: Int)
     init(bytesNoCopy: UnsafeMutableRawPointer, length: Int)